Chevrolet L78

-The L78 was a Big-Block engine produced by Chevrolet between 1965 and 1970.
+The L78 was a big-block engine produced by Chevrolet between 1965 and 1970.
 Rated at 425 hp for its first year, the rating dropped to 375 hp in subsequent years (although there was no change in power).
 Between 1966 and 1969 it was the most powerful Regular Production Option engine available in Chevrolet's intermediate line, making it a highly-collectible muscle car engine today.

 History

-The second-generation Chevrolet Big-Block engine was introduced at the 1963 Daytona 500 as the Mark II.
-The block entered production in mid 1965 as the Mark IV 396 cuin "Turbo-Jet," phasing out the first-generation W-series Big-Block.
-In its first year the 396 was available as the L78 option in Corvettes and full-sized (Impala, Bel Air, Biscayne) models, and as the L37 in the intermediate (Chevelle) model.
+The second-generation Chevrolet big-block engine was introduced at the 1963 Daytona 500 as the Mark II.
+It entered production in mid-1965 as the Mark IV 396 cuin "Turbo-Jet," phasing out the first-generation W-series big-block.
+In its first year, the 396 was available as the L78 option in Corvettes and full-sized (Impala, Bel Air, Biscayne) models, and as the L37 in the intermediate (Chevelle) model.
 These engines differed only in that the L78 had a solid-lifter camshaft, while the L37 had a hydraulic lifter cam shaft.

 In 1966 the L78 was available exclusively in the intermediate line.
 For 1967 the engine was additionally available in Chevrolet's new pony car, the Camaro.
-The following year the motor became available in the compact Chevy II also.
+The following year the motor became available in the compact Chevy II as well.

 For the 1970 model year the 396 was bored 0.03 in, resulting in a 402 cuin engine.
 Despite this, the motor was still badged as a 396.
 1970 was also the final production year for the L78.
 Although 1970 LS6 Chevelles are generally more collectible today, 1970 L78 Chevelles are in fact rarer (4,475 units versus 2,144).